 In an effort to determine the True Unemployment Rate the Gallup survey people began doing their own survey on unemployment rates back in 2010.
 So we can compare their results with the results the BLS publishes.

 In this first chart, we have BLS U-3 Unemployment rates (both Seasonally Adjusted and Unadjusted) along with the Gallup Unadjusted Unemployment rate.
 In this series Gallup is using similar criteria to the U-3 so we can compare apples to apples.
 Note that in the most recent couple of months Gallup is diverging from BLS moving higher while the BLS moves lower.

 Click Chart for larger image

-In this jumble it is hard to determine whether the BLS numbers are providing the True Unemployment Rate or not.
-We can see that the Gallup numbers start out significantly higher at the beginning and are also higher in the middle but there are also points where they are actually lower so it is hard to determine whether the BLS is fudging or not.
-So let’s break it down a bit.
-Let’s look at only the Unadjusted Unemployment Rate.
+In the beginning of this jumble it is hard to determine whether the BLS numbers are providing the True Unemployment Rate or not.
+We can see that the Gallup numbers start out higher at the beginning and are also higher frequently throughout but there are also a few points where they are actually lower so it is hard to determine whether the BLS is fudging or not.
+But in the last few months the BLS numbers seem to take a break from reality as they continue to fall while Gallup numbers are considerably higher.
+Next, let’s look at only the Unadjusted Unemployment Rate.
 I always prefer to see the data before the BLS “adjusts” it for “seasonal” reasons.
 So we will look at the BLS and the Gallup Unadjusted numbers for Unemployment.

 True Unadjusted Unemployment Numbers according to BLS and Gallup